 It is a sad reality that many people do not turn out to vote on election day, despite having a real stake in the outcome of the election.
-Getting out the vote of those people who have said they will vote for you, is your responsibility.
+Get out the vote for those people who have said they will vote for you, is your responsibility.

 Getting out the vote strategy